French press – instructions for beginners and professionals

 Step 7: Pour/pour the coffee immediately

-French press preparation for professionals
+French press instructions for professionals

 Special equipment